 - In-app purchase and subscription events are measured via StoreKit.
 Event parameters include product ID, name, and price.
 By default, these events are only associated with the app instance id.

-- App lifecycle events, such as screen views and sessions, are automatically measured and used for Analytics features like Reporting and Analysis.
+- App lifecycle events, such as screen views and sessions, are automatically measured and used for Analytics features like Reporting and Exploration.
 By default, these events are only associated with the app instance id.

 For details on how the product processes your end user’s personal data, review the Google Analytics for Firebase Terms and Use Policy, as well as the Privacy and Security in Firebase and Data Collection pages.